brainflow-dev/brainflow/docs/BrainFlowEmulator.rst

 BrainFlow Emulator
 ===================

-BrainFlow Emulator allows you to run all integration tests for all supported boards without real hardware, our CI uses it for test automation, also you can run it on your own PC.
+BrainFlow Emulator allows you to run all integration tests for all supported boards without real hardware.
+Our CI uses it for test automation.
+Also, you can run it on your own PC!

 Streaming Board
 -----------------